-Assessor Reporting Requirements: Assessors are required to have all data entered from Form 5278 uploaded to BS&A for submission to the Department of Treasury no later than April 1.
+7. Assessor Reporting Requirements: Except in cases where the Form 5278 was not received by February 22, 2016, assessors are required to have all data entered from Form 5278 uploaded to BS&A for submission to the Department of Treasury no later than April 1.
 Failure to submit the required report of ESA costs with the Department of Treasury by the April 1 deadline will impede the timely assessment of the ESA specific tax.
 Failure to transmit data by April 1 as required by statute and at the direction of the State Tax Commission, may result in further disciplinary action for nonfeasance of duties.